 Within the application, you’ll be prompted to answer the following essay questions.
 We recommend that you draft your responses to the questions before beginning your application.
-Once submitted, you will not be allowed to edit your responses.
+Once submitted, you are not able to edit your responses.

 - What are your short- and long-term professional goals?